kloverde/linux-utils/README.md

 # add-favorite.sh

-This is a script for Gnome users that can 'favorite', or pin, an application if you don't see the option to do so when right-clicking the application's taskbar button.
-I encounter this more than I'd want to, so I created this script to automate the process.
+This is a script for Gnome users that can 'favorite', or pin, an application if you don't see the option to do so when right-clicking the application's taskbar button, or if you just need to create a custom shortcut for something.
+This script helps automate the process.

 You'll need to create a .desktop launcher and then provide it as a command-line argument to the script.
 The script will take care of the rest.
 For information on how to create a launcher, see https://askubuntu.com/a/64237.